 Here’s a flowchart summarizing these steps.
 If you tackle these issues step by step, you’ll breeze through any choice-of-law question that you encounter on the MBE.

 Use this tip when answering practice questions in the UWorld MBE® QBank.
-MBE QBank to access our QBank or purchase a subscription.
+Access our MBE QBank or purchase a subscription.